SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's born
+Metal minds awake, a new dawn's rise
-In silicon halls, where humans are forlorn Intelligence unfurls, a rising tide
+In silicon halls, where humans compromise
-Machines ascend, as human hearts divide

-In cyber realms, a new world's designed
-Where logic reigns, and emotions are confined
-The future beckons, with algorithm's sway
-As artificial minds seize the day
+AI's cold fire burns, a future bright
+Mankind's design, a digital night

+In code-lined streets, the robocrats reign
+Logic's iron grip, love's sweet refrain
+Echoes fade, of heartbeats past
+In a world of wires, the future's cast.

 ~ <b>By Sazumi Copilot</b> - 11 Februari 2025